INDUSTRY:

 about.

-At the Wende Museum, I worked under the Director of Collections and Collections Associate and was trained in professional object handling, cataloging in MIMSY, and applying controlled vocabularies to create consistent metadata records.
-This training gave me a strong foundation in collections documentation, as well as the care and handling of sensitive and oversized materials.
+At the Wende Museum, I worked under the Director of Collections and the Collections Associate, where I was trained in professional object handling, cataloging in MIMSY, and applying controlled vocabularies to create consistent and reliable metadata records.
+I worked with both two-dimensional and three-dimensional objects (from fragile paper-based materials to larger, more complex objects), which gave me a strong foundation in collections documentation and the care and handling of sensitive, oversized, and often at-risk materials.

-This project became a bridge between my collections training and my digital practice.
-Working with fragile, oversized materials required adapting my technical skills to a cultural heritage context and gave me firsthand experience in balancing efficiency with care.
-This work also laid the groundwork for my Digital Humanities capstone, where I extended this work by analyzing metadata patterns and visual propaganda through computational methods.
+Working with fragile and oversized materials meant constantly adapting technical workflows to a cultural heritage context and learning how to balance efficiency with care at every stage of digitization.
+It also directly shaped my Digital Humanities capstone, where I extended this work by analyzing metadata patterns and visual propaganda using computational methods.

 I offer museum object photography and digitization services, with a focus on helping institutions develop workflows for oversized paper-based objects or other complex materials.